davidv2002/cs10_q1_websites_sandbox/README.md

 I want to be able to work on prototype CPUs and be able to take some home to play around with.

 50 word description of me
-my name is David Verbeek and I am a computer science student at queen e high school in Edmonton, the city where I was born. my family however comes from England which is a culture with many amazing foods like; mincemeat pies, sausage rolls and of coarse a good cup of black tea.
+my name is David Verbeek and I am a computer science student at queen e high school in Edmonton, the city where I was born. my family however comes from England which is a culture with many amazing foods like: mincemeat pies, sausage rolls and of coarse a good cup of black tea.